-Osteopathy is a hands-on therapy for treating acute and chronic conditions.
-The goal is to help to promote good health and wellness.
+Osteopathy is a hands-on therapy to help disconfort with certain condition.
+The goal is to help to promote wellness.

 Osteopathy is built on philosophical principles, evidence-based science and the art of touch and palpation.